qooxdoo/documentation/core/environment.md

 value, or as a function that returns a value at run time.
 The former can be achieve in various ways (see further), the latter only through application code.
 (An environment key with its current value is also referred to as an _environment setting_).

-We go through both ways now.
+### Naming new settings
+When you add a new environment setting, if the literal value or function is defined in code, the compiler needs to know where to find that value or function;
+the easiest way to tell the compiler is to include the class name in the setting name, for example `myapp.MyClass.mySetting` makes it easy for the compiler to understand that the `myapp.MyClass` class is needed - and it also helps you make your code self documenting.

 ### As Literal Values

 As already mentioned, there are various possibilities to assign a literal value, like `"foo"`, `3` or `true`, to an environment key.
 You can define the setting

-- in the class map
+- in the class definition
-- in method code
+- in application code
-- through inline `<script>` code in the index.html
+- through inline `<script>` code in the index.html, prior to the app loading
-- in the generator configuration
+- in the compiler configuration
-- during compilation using the `--set-env` option
 - via URL parameter

 The list is sorted in ascending precedence, i.e. if a key is defined multiple times, mechanisms further down the list take higher precedence.
 Those possibilities are explained in the following sections.

-#### In the Class Map
+#### In the Class Definition

 You can define a key and its value through the environment key of the map defining a Qooxdoo class: